samuelkadolph/ruby-ttyname/README.md

-# ruby-ttyname
+# ttyname

-ruby-ttyname is a small library that lets get the name of a tty device.
+ttyname is a small library that lets get the name of a tty device.

-ruby-ttyname adds one method (`ttyname`) for use with any `IO` instance for a TTY device.
+ttyname adds one method (`ttyname`) that returns the name of the tty device of an `IO` instance.

 ## Installing